 Related: The Not So Secret to Building Wealth

 Money is simply a tool to be used, but it is not the answer to the problem.
 Money cannot fix someone’s addiction to alcohol or other substances, but it can certainly aid them after they realize their problem and seek help.
-I think most of us wouldn’t be too upset to win a couple millions, however, I’m not too confident that most of us would be able to handle the drastic change because experience and financial calluses were never gained.
+I think most of us wouldn’t be too upset to win a couple million, however, I’m not too confident that most of us would be able to handle the drastic change because experience and financial calluses were never gained.

-According to the The Millionaire Next Door: The Surprising Secrets of America’s Wealthy, 80% of American first generation millionaires did not inherit their money.
+According to The Millionaire Next Door: The Surprising Secrets of America’s Wealthy, 80% of American first generation millionaires did not inherit their money.
 Contrary to what most people think, they did not inherit their millions.
 That simple fact should help us realize that all of us can achieve the same.

 After much thought and desire to have millions of dollars, I think I would much rather earn my keeps as opposed to “winning” them.
 The beauty of life is in the struggle, it is in the lessons that come with failure.

 If someone offered me a million dollars would I take it?
-Heck yes I would, but I’m not counting on that ever.
-I refuse to play the lottery, because aside from the fact that the odds are always stacked against you, it is denying the hard work and intelligence that comes with making millions.
+Heck yes, I would, but I’m not counting on that ever.
+I refuse to play the lottery because aside from the fact that the odds are always stacked against you, it is denying the hard work and intelligence that comes with making millions.

-It’s like going in to the Casino, you might as well count that money as a loss because the house always wins.
+It’s like going to the Casino, you might as well count that money as a loss because the house always wins.
 If you truly want to become wealthy you have to be willing to do what wealthy people do, and I guarantee that over 90 percent of them did not come by their riches by playing the lottery!